-“But, in most use cases, HCI still operates best within the SME [small and medium-sized enterprise] space, while traditional three-tier based on SAN and NAS offers more flexibility within the larger enterprise-scale organisations,” he says.
+“But, in most use cases, HCI still operates best within the SME [small and medium-sized enterprise] space, while traditional three-tier architecture based on SAN and NAS offers more flexibility within the larger enterprise-scale organisations,” he says.

-“In this case, a storage node has CPU and enough memory to move data, and a compute node only has enough storage capacity to support local workloads.
+“In this case, a storage node has CPU and enough to move data, and a compute node only has enough storage capacity to support local workloads.
 The nodes still function as HCI ‘building blocks’, but when scaling, one can add storage nodes and/or compute nodes as required.
-This form of HCI is more complex to deploy,” he says.
+This form HCI is more complex to deploy,” he says.

-He adds that suppliers’ performance improvements could lead larger enterprises to tap HCI for a greater variety of use cases, edging out SAN.
+He adds that suppliers’ performance improvements could lead larger enterprises to tap HCI for a greater variety use cases, edging out SAN.

 “Disaggregation could also play a role, as larger enterprises won’t generally be stymied by the modestly increased complexity or the minimum node requirements, but will enjoy the added flexibility when scaling.
-The most exciting developments, however, may be in composable infrastructure – the next step beyond HCI – often summarised as ‘infrastructure as code’,” he says.
+The most exciting developments, however, may be in composable infrastructure – the next step beyond HCI – often summarised as Infrastructure as code,” he says.